0xSingletOnly/ai-the-resistance/README.md

    - Evaluates information visible about other players
    - Assesses impact of decisions on team strategy

+   - Some examples of chain-of-thought reasoning include:
+     - Merlin voting on team formation:
+     > As Merlin, I know that Charlie and Dave are Minions of Mordred (evil).
+The proposed team consists of Alice, Bob, and myself (Eve), all of whom are good.
+This team composition is safe and likely to succeed, as there are no evil players on the team who could sabotage the quest.
+Approving this team aligns with the Good team's objective of completing three successful quests.
+     - Assassin voting on a quest:
+     > 1. **Role and Objective:** As the Assassin, my primary objective is to ensure the Evil team's victory.
+This can be achieved either by failing 3 quests or by successfully assassinating Merlin at the end of the game.
+Since we are currently in the Quest phase, the immediate goal is to fail quests.
+     > 2. **Current Quest:** We are on Quest 2, and the team for this quest consists of Dave (me), Eve (Minion of Mordred), and Charlie.
+Since both Dave and Eve are Evil, we have the opportunity to fail this quest if we choose to.
+     > 3. **Quest History:**
+     > - Quest 1 was a success, with Alice and Charlie on the team.
+The votes for Quest 1 show that Alice, Bob, and Charlie approved, while Dave and Eve rejected.
+This indicates that Alice, Bob, and Charlie are likely Good players, as they approved a successful quest.
+     > - Quest 2's team proposal was approved by Alice, Charlie, Dave, and Eve, but rejected by Bob.
+This suggests that Bob might be suspicious of the team composition, possibly because he suspects Evil players are on the team.
+     > 4. **Team Composition:** The current team for Quest 2 includes Charlie, who is likely Good (based on Quest 1's success).
+Since both Dave and Eve are Evil, we can control the outcome of this quest.
+If both Dave and Eve vote FAIL, the quest will fail, regardless of Charlie's vote.
+     > 5. **Strategic Considerations:**
+     > - Failing Quest 2 would bring the Evil team closer to the goal of failing 3 quests.
+     > - Failing this quest would also create suspicion around Charlie, as he is the only Good player on the team.
+This could lead to confusion among the Good players, potentially diverting attention away from Dave and Eve.
+     > - If we succeed in this quest, it would only help the Good team, making it harder for us to achieve our objective of failing 3 quests.
+     > 6. **Maintaining Secrecy:** By voting FAIL, I need to ensure that my role as the Assassin remains hidden.
+Since Eve is also Evil, we can coordinate to fail the quest without raising too much suspicion.
+The Good players might suspect Charlie, but as long as Dave and Eve appear to be Good, we can continue to manipulate future quests.
+     > **Conclusion:** Given the current team composition and the need to fail quests to achieve the Evil team's objective, the best course of action is to vote FAIL on Quest 2.
+This will bring us closer to our goal while maintaining the secrecy of our roles.

 6. **Fallback Mechanisms**: The agents include robust error handling by falling back to rule-based behavior when:
    - API calls fail
    - Responses can't be parsed correctly